 Learn the components of automating the referral process, from information technology requirements to staffing and workflow.

-Identify appropriate candidates for the care coordinator role and integrate them within the CR team.
+Identify the crucial factors needed for care coordination and successful integration within the CR team.

 Review sticking points hospitals often encounter when implementing automatic referral and identify strategies to overcome those obstacles.

-Provide care coordinators with the skills and training needed to empower patients to enroll in CR program(s).
+Provide care coordination skills and training needed to empower patients to enroll in CR program(s).